Basic Guide to Maternity Leave

 New legislation is coming in to force in April 2015 which will allow for statutory leave to be shared between the parents of the child in question.

 Need specific advice?
-Contact Fiona Bruce LLP today
+Contact Fiona Bruce Solicitors today

 Please contact us and we will be happy to discuss our employment service with you, and provide bespoke advice.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.